theQRL/hyperion/docs/types/value-types.rst

 Address Literals
 ----------------

-// TODO(rgeraldes24)
-Hexadecimal literals that pass the address checksum test, for example ``ZdCad3a6d3569DF655070DEd06cb7A1b2Ccd1D3AF`` are of ``address`` type.
+Address literals that pass the address checksum test, for example ``ZdCad3a6d3569DF655070DEd06cb7A1b2Ccd1D3AF`` are of ``address`` type.
-Hexadecimal literals that are between 39 and 41 digits long and do not pass the checksum test produce an error.
-You can prepend (for integer types) or append (for bytesNN types) zeros to remove the error.
+Address literals that do not pass the checksum test produce an error.

 .. note::
     The mixed-case address checksum format is defined in `EIP-55 <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md>`_.